slawkens/myaac-plugins/mail-queue/plugins/mail-queue/README.md

 done
 ```

-In this example, 2 emails will be send per second.
+In this example, 2 emails will be processed per second.